 After two years of bloody knuckles and bent tools I still hadn’t resurrected the Dart’s Slant-6.
 To make matters worse, my backup escape route was collapsing around me.
 Although my GPA was excellent, a lack of extracurricular activities kept me from riding out of town on the back of a full scholarship.
 With my liberation from Boring, Oregon (population 7,762) becoming increasingly unlikely, I put down my socket wrench and picked up a bottle.
 I worked a series of under-the-table odd jobs to sustain a new habit of drinking myself under said table.

 Relegated to my rut, I grew bitter and despondent.
 My belligerent behavior soon led to my expulsion from every available social circle.
 Frustrated with myself, I stopped drinking and concentrated on getting my life back together.
-Once my mind had cleared I refocused on fixing the Dart, vowing to finish what I had started.
+I vowed to finish what I had started and refocused on fixing the Dart.
 When the engine finally turned over I let it run for an hour, worried it may never start again.
 With every subsequent twist of the key proving reliable, I found a late-night gig delivering newspapers out of my trunk.
 I hoped to make enough cash on my route to put down a deposit on an apartment in Portland or Salem–anywhere I could find a decent job and make some real money.

 The Flying F was a local truck stop I visited each night after finishing my deliveries.
 One night while flipping through a freshly printed newspaper and sipping coffee I spied a striking young woman I’d never seen before.
 To eyes acclimated to the sepia shades of rural life she appeared beyond exotic.
 The leather jacket she sported was covered in anarchy symbols and punk rock patches.
 Her moss-green hair gleamed like an oil slick.
 I knew she couldn’t be a local—perhaps a hitchhiker.